-There are six prerequisite requirements for the Social Work Major
+There are six prerequisite requirements for the Social Work Major:

 - 1. General Psychology

 - 2. Introduction to Sociology

 - 3. Human Biology

-4. Statistics for Social Sciences or Elementary Applied Statistics: 01:830:200 Quantitative Methods in Psychology • 01:960:211 Statistics I • 01:920:312 Intro to Statistics in Sociology • 10:775:205 Basic Statistical Methods
+- 4. Statistics for Social Sciences or Elementary Applied Statistics: 09:910:221 Statistics for Social Justice •

+- 01:830:200 Quantitative Methods in Psychology 01:960:211 Statistics I 01:920:312 Intro to Statistics in

+Sociology • 10:775:205 Basic Statistical Methods

 5 & 6.
-Two courses: one each from any two of the following areas: Anthropology • Art • Communication • History • Literature • Music • Philosophy • Political Science • Religion • Theater
+Two courses: one each from any two of the following areas:

+Anthropology • Art • Communication • History • Literature • Music • Philosophy • Political Science • Religion

+• Theater

-If any of these pre-requisite courses were taken at a 2 or 4 year college/university and appear on your Rutgers transcript, you may receive credit for them.
+If any of these pre-requisite courses were taken at a 2- or 4-year college/university and appear on your Rutgers transcript, you may receive credit for them.

-Social Work Advisors
+Social Work Advisors:

-Dr. DuWayne Battle, Director for the BASW Program Advisor for New Brunswick students, email: dbattle@ssw.rutgers.edu
+Dr. DuWayne Battle, Assistant Dean of Bachelor's Programs, Director for the BASW Program in New Brunswick, Advisor for New Brunswick students ~ email: dbattle@ssw.rutgers.edu

-Dr. Sara Beth Plummer, Assistant Director for the BASW Program Advisor for Camden & Mays Landing students, email: splummer@ssw.rutgers.edu
+Dr. Natalie Bembry, Director for the BASW Program in Camden,

+Advisor for Camden & Mays Landing students ~ email: nmbembry@ssw.rutgers.edu

-Dori Sabik, BASW Program Coordinator, email: dsabik@ssw.rutgers.edu
+Dori Sabik, BASW Program Coordinator New Brunswick campus ~ email: dsabik@ssw.rutgers.edu

-Bijal Jobanputra, Administrative Assistant, Camden & Mays Landing, email: bijp@ssw.rutgers.edu
+Bijal Jobanputra, Program Coordinator, Camden & Mays Landing campus~ email: bijp@ssw.rutgers.edu